Navicular Fracture

 Risk Factors

-This problem is more common in people who play high-impact sports, such as running, tennis, basketball, or gymnastics.
+A navicular fracture is more common in people who do high impact sports, such as running, tennis, basketball, or gymnastics.

 SymptomsandDiagnosis